MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Departments

 Departments are operating units that represent a functional area of a business or an organization, such as sales, accounting, or human resources.
-A department is used to report on functional areas, may have profit and loss responsibility, and may include a group of cost centers.
+A department is used to report on functional areas.
+It might have profit and loss responsibility, and it might include a group of cost centers.
 Positions can be assigned to departments.
 Departments are often defined as part of an organizational hierarchy.

 ### Departments, jobs, and positions

 [Departments, jobs, and positions](/dynamics365/human-resources/hr-personnel-departments-jobs-positions) are organizational elements that are foundational to the [*hire to retire* business process](/dynamics365/guidance/business-processes/hire-to-retire-overview).

 - **Departments** are operating units that represent a functional area of a business or an organization, such as sales, accounting, or human resources.
-A department is used to report on functional areas, may have profit and loss responsibility, and may include a group of cost centers.
+A department is used to report on functional areas.
+It might have profit and loss responsibility, and it might include a group of cost centers.
 Positions can be assigned to departments.
 Departments are often defined as part of an organizational hierarchy.

 - **Jobs** are collections of tasks and responsibilities that are required of a person who performs a job.
 Areas of responsibility, tasks, functions, skills, education information, and certificates that are required for a job are also required for positions that are associated with a job.
 Before you can create jobs, you should set up some reference information, such as job titles, functions, and types.
-Having these default values available saves time when you add positions to the job.
-You can also set up eligibility that you can use to filter compensation plans to a specific job.
+Having these default values available saves you time when you add positions to the job.
+You can also set up eligibility and use it to filter compensation plans to a specific job.

 - **Positions** are individual instances of a job.
 Positions are an important element of the lower level of an organization hierarchy.
-For example, the position "Sales manager (East)" is just one of the positions that's associated with the job "Sales manager."
+For example, the "Sales manager (East)" position is just one of the positions that's associated with the "Sales manager" job.
 Positions exist in a department and are assigned to workers.
-Every position has a length of time during which the position is effective.
+Every position has a length of time that it's effective for.

 ### Depreciation